Life Insurance Types Explained

 When you buy a permanent life policy, you won’t have a time limit on the death benefit like you do with Term Life insurance.

 Permanent life insurance policies that have a cash value account can build over time.

-You will eventually be able to take policy loans against it or draw money from it.
+You will eventually be able to take a policy loan against it or draw money from it.

-The permanent life insurance policies that have cash value are:
+The permanent life insurance policies that have the cash value component are: